Kuch Pak Raha Hai

 • Palak Methi Paratha

-If you try this recipe & share pics on social media, then don’t forget to tag us on Facebook or Instagram or use the hashtag #kuchpakrahahai.
+If you try this recipe & share pics on social media, then don’t forget to tag us on Facebook, Instagram or use #kuchpakrahahai.

 Let’s stay connected